TuisDev/SnakeFight/README.md

 # TO DO

 - lobby
-  - Bans
-    - make sure color/order is not changed
-    - make sure they must close then reopen the app in order to rejoin the server
+  - make it so that readying and baning work together
-  - Ready button
+  - Play button
   - Send people to servergame/clientgame
   - make it so that when a client leaves, the server acts like they got banned
   - Fix issue where the windows remeber servers/clients that no longer exist
   - Fix the maximum limit thingy so that clients dont even have the option to join if the server is full
+  - Fix buggyness asociated with finding a server
   - add quit button
 - main game
 - ...